 Recruiting in the gaming industry is no small task, as the market itself is estimated to be worth nearly $200 billion.
 From eSports and virtual reality to mobile gaming, the gaming landscape covers a lot of territory, and it’s only getting bigger.
 As the industry keeps on growing, gaming companies need to hire the best and brightest.

-To help you better understand how and where to recruit the best gaming talent, we've created this guide.
-In it, you'll receive a breakdown of the gaming industry, information about the most in-demand roles and skills as well as a few recruitment strategies utilized by some experts in the industry.
-Feel free to skip ahead by clicking the links below.
+The guide below will help you better understand how to approach game recruitment and find the best talent, providing an overview of the gaming industry, information about the most in-demand roles as well as a few recruitment strategies used by industry experts.

 The Most In-Demand Roles in Gaming